saritasa-nest/saritasa-github-actions/README.md

 jobs:
   deploy:
-    uses: saritasa-nest/saritasa-github-actions/.github/workflows/ci-wordpress.yaml@v2.4-dev.1
+    uses: saritasa-nest/saritasa-github-actions/.github/workflows/ci-wordpress.yaml@v2.4
     with:
       ENVIRONMENT: production                                      # The Environment for deploy
-      SERVER_HOST: 50.87.253.20                                    # The pruduction server
+      HOST: 50.87.253.20                                           # The server for deploy
-      SSH_DEPLOY_USER: ${{ vars.SSH_DEPLOY_USER }}                 # The username for connect to production server via ssh
+      USER: ${{ vars.SSH_DEPLOY_USER }}                            # The username for connect to server via ssh
       PLAYBOOK_PATH: ci/ansible/ansistrano-deploy.yml              # The path to the file relative to the repository from which the deployment is made
-      DEPLOY_PATH: ~/deploy/                                       # The path to deploy on the production server
+      DEPLOY_PATH: ~/deploy/                                       # The path to deploy on the server
       DEPLOY_REPO: git@github.com:saritasa-nest/ceai-wordpress.git # The repository for deploy
-      DEPLOY_BRANCH: develop                                       # The branche for deploy
+      DEPLOY_BRANCH: develop                                       # The branch for deploy
       PYTHON_VERSION: 3.11                                         # The version of python
-      RUNNER: ubuntu-latest                                        # The type of github runner
+      RUNNER: saritasa-rocks-eks                                   # The type of github runner

     secrets:
       ssh_private_key: ${{ secrets.SSH_PRIVATE_KEY }}